dseclub/MDSE/README.md

 **Prepare Your Data for Tableau: A Practical Guide to the Tableau Data Prep Tool** by Tim Costello and Lori Blackshear

+**Effective Business Intelligence with QuickSight** by Rajesh NadipalliRajesh Nadipalli

 **Papers:**